New puppies welcomed into Rifle PD

 Tulo, 9, is around the typical age of retirement for police dogs, so new dogs would eventually have to be phased in.
 He will continue to serve as the face of the Rifle Police Department.

-Without a K9 budget, Faulk's fundraising was welcomed by the Rifle PD.
+Without a K9 budget, Fulk's fundraising was welcomed by the Rifle PD.

-On Wednesday, Rifle City Council and Rifle Police Chief Tommy Klein named Faulk an honorary canine officer and presented him with a plaque for his achievement.
+Rifle City Council and Rifle Police Chief Tommy Klein named Fulk an honorary canine officer and presented him with a plaque for his achievement.

 Klein said that Jax and Makai will hopefully serve Rifle for the next 10 years or more and told Carter, who wants to be a police officer when he grows up, to call him in seven to eight years.

-With a goal of $2,500, Faulk is still looking for more donations to pay for vet bills and other costs.
+With a goal of $2,500, Fulk is still looking for more donations to pay for vet bills and other costs.
 To help support the K9 Unit visit http://tinyurl.com/RiflePDfund.